saumatya/road_to_summer_job/README.md

 ## Introduction

-Hello, I'm Saurav Amatya, and my story is intertwined with the ever-evolving world of technology and software development.
-I've found my passion and purpose in the endless possibilities this field offers.
+Hello, I'm Saurav Amatya, second year IT student at Centria UAS, Finland and here you cand find my story where I present my passions, interests , skills, experiences ,aspirations and  future goals.

 ## Passion

-**Coding Odyssey:** My journey began with C and C++ although until i started learning Java i had not stepped into development and understanding the software design.
-The intricacies of code and the art of crafting elegant solutions have always fascinated me.
-There's an indescribable thrill in transforming a blank canvas into a functional masterpiece.
+My journey began with C and C++ although until i started learning Java I had not stepped into development and understanding the software design.
+The intricacies of code and the art of crafting solutions to real world problems have always fascinated me.
+There's an indescribable thrill in transforming an idea into a functional system.

 ## Interests

-**Tech Universe:** My interests span a wide range of technologies and tools, from web development with HTML/CSS and JavaScript, C# .Net to mobile app development for Android.
+My interests span a wide range of technologies and tools, from web development with HTML/CSS and JavaScript, C# .Net to mobile app development for Android.
 I've interested to learn more about front end development, which is a mixture of creative art and programming.
 The dynamic world of programming and the ever growing new technologies really fascinates me.

-**Beyond Coding:** My exploration extends beyond coding.
-I've dived into the world of database design and management and have practiced software testing using tools like Postman and Swagger.
+**Beyond Coding:**
+My hobbies are hiking , singing , playing music on guitar and yoga.
+They keep me calm and happy whenever I am stressed.
+These activities serve as my refuge in times of stress, providing solace and happiness.
+Before a coder I am a human and I need my peace of mind.

 ## Aspirations